p-Primary Torsion of the Brauer Group in Characteristic p: Abelian Varieties

 \begin{lemma} Let $E$ be a supersingular elliptic curve, and let $E[p]$ be its $p$-torsion group scheme.
 Then

-\end{lemma} \emph{Proof:} The contravariant Dieudonné module functor is an anti-equivalence between the category of finite commutative group schemes of $p$-power order over $k$ and the category of finite length modules over the Dieudonné ring (see, for example, \cite[Theorem III.1]{Fon}).
+with algebra structure given by $(x,a)\cdot(y,b)=(xy,xb+ay^p)$. \end{lemma} \begin{proof} The contravariant Dieudonné module functor is an anti-equivalence between the category of finite commutative group schemes of $p$-power order over $k$ and the category of finite length modules over the Dieudonné ring (see, for example, \cite[Theorem III.1]{Fon}).
 In particular, we have

 It is known (\cite[Chapter III]{De}) that $\mathbb{D}(E[p])$ is a $2$-dimensional vectors space over $k$ with basis $\{e_1,e_2\}$ such that

 Suppose $f:\mathbb{D}(E[p])\rightarrow \mathbb{D}(E[p])$ is such that $f(e_1)=a_1e_1+a_2e_2$, $f(e_2)=b_1e_1+b_2e_2$.
 Then $f$ satisfies $f(F(e_i))=F(f(e_i))$ and $f(V(e_i))=V(f(e_i))$.
 This is equivalent to $a_1=b_2^{\sigma}=b_2^{\sigma^{-1}}$, and $b_1=0$.
 So $a_1$ can be any element of $\F_{p^2}$, and $b_2=a_1^{\sigma}=a_1^{\sigma^{-1}}$, $b_1=0$, and $a_2$ can be any element in $k$.
 This shows that